 Discussion Question: Are the 2015 elections more of the same or has Poland moved beyond the "Two Polands"?

-Szczerbiak, Aleks, "An anti-establishment backlash that shook up the party system?
-The October 2015 Polish parliamentary election", European Politics and Society, forthcoming.
+Szczerbiak, Aleks, "An Anti-Establishment Backlash that Shook Up the Party System?
+The October 2015 Polish Parliamentary Election", European Politics and Society, Vol.18, No.4, 2017, pp.404-427.

 Optional Reading: